marshomics/shufflonfinder/README.md

 ### From pre-annotated samples

-If Prokka (or a compatible annotator) has already been run, provide a tab-separated sample sheet:
+If Prokka (or a compatible annotator) has already been run, provide a tab-separated sample sheet with these columns:

 ```
 sample_id	fna_path	faa_path	gff_path